Shooing Away her Babysitting Blues…

 Hulk Rating: 0/10

 The Workplace in Film & TV Blogathon 2017, No 45 and Always A Bridesmaid Blogathon 2019 No 71

 This review was added to Moon in Gemini’s Workplace in Film and TV Blogathon.
 It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
-Other films with this cast include Elisabeth Shue in Soapdish, Maia Brewton in Back to the Future and George Newbern in Terms of Endearment (1993) and the Father of the Bride films mentioned here.
+Other films with this cast include Elisabeth Shue in Cocktail and Soapdish, Maia Brewton in Back to the Future.
 Vincent D’Onofrio starred in Ed Wood.
-Keith Coogan starred in The Love Boat (1977-87), Knight Rider (1982-96) and Fantasy Island (1977-84).
+Keith Coogan starred in The Love Boat, Knight Rider, and Fantasy Island.